Jean-Christophe Lafaille: Early career

-In the early 1990s, Lafaille qualified as a mountain guide and began mountaineering in the Alps.
-He made a number of difficult ascents on the Mont Blanc massif, including the first solo climb of Divine Providence on the Grand Pilier d'Angle, one of the hardest routes on the massif.
+In the early 1990s, Lafaille qualified as a mountain guide and began mountaineering and alpine climbing in the Alps.
+He made a number of difficult ascents on the Mont Blanc massif, including the first solo ascent of Divine Providence (900m, ED4, 7b+), on the Grand Pilier d'Angle, considered one of the hardest alpine climbing routes on the massif.

 Self-rescue on Annapurna

 On the strength of his climbs in the Alps, Lafaille was invited on an expedition to Annapurna by Pierre Béghin, one of the leading French climbers of the day.
 The pair attempted the mountain's vast South Face following the monsoon season in October 1992 in Alpine style, with no Sherpa support, pre-stocked campsites or fixed ropes on the upper mountain.
 They had reached a height of 7,400 metres when bad weather forced them to descend.
 The pair made a series of abseils down the face, but due to their lightweight approach they had little protective equipment and were often forced to abseil from a single piece of protection to conserve equipment.
 On the fourth or fifth abseil, Béghin fell to his death when the single cam he was using as an anchor became dislodged from the rock.
 Béghin had been carrying most of the pair's technical equipment, including all the ropes, and Lafaille was left alone on the face, a vertical mile above safety.